lpmi-13/code-corpus-api/app/README.md

 to your repository secrets.
 For these credentials, you can create an IAM user and add an inline policy that allows only pushing images to ECR.

 This is currently set up to only fire when there is an explicit change to any file in the `./app` directory.

+## Integration with the code in the "infra/" directory

+The decision to keep both the application code and the infrastructure code in the same repo was to make it easier to access the sql creation scripts and the data injection script (both in this repo) from the other directory when setting things up.

+The `sql/create_database.sql`, `sql/create_materialized_view.sql` and `inject.py` are used while testing locally as well as setting up the production service.